Guidance under regulation 18 of the Health Protection (Coronavirus Restrictions) (No.5) (Wales) Regulations 2020.

-The Welsh Government has for some time imposed a particular legal requirement on people responsible for workplaces and for premises open to the public (called “regulated premises” in the Regulations) to ensure that everything reasonable is done to maintain a 2 metre distance between people while they are present on the premises in question including workers while they work.
+The Welsh Government has for some time imposed a particular legal requirement on people responsible for workplaces and for premises open to the public (called “regulated premises” in the Regulations) to ensure that all reasonable measures are taken to maintain 2 metres distance between people while they are present on the premises in question including workers while they work.
 Since 17 July there has been additional flexibility for outdoor premises around physical distancing.

-Physical distancing is at the heart of our effort to limit spread of Coronavirus.
+Physical distancing remains an important mitigation to limit spread of coronavirus.
 However, other measures such as ventilation and hygiene are also important and the Welsh Government acknowledges the impracticality of maintaining 2 metre distancing indoors in some circumstances.
 However, even physical distancing alone will not be sufficient in a range of circumstances – for example where people are indoors with other people for long periods of time without effective ventilation.
-Therefore, a range of measures are needed, therefore to reduce the risk of exposure to coronavirus effectively.
+Therefore, a range of measures are needed to reduce the risk of exposure to coronavirus effectively.

-The guidance is intended to assist people in understanding what “taking all reasonable measures” means and what measures should be taken to minimise the risk of exposure.
-The obligation applies to each of the “alert levels” that can be set under the Coronavirus Regulations, however, in practice the nature of the obligation is likely to change depending on which alert level applies.
+The guidance is intended to assist people in understanding what “taking reasonable measures” means and what measures should be taken to minimise the risk of exposure.

 In the case of regulated gatherings and events, and regulated gathering for the development and wellbeing of children, the duty applies to both the person responsible for the premises where the activity is taking place and the person responsible for the activity.

 Although the legal obligations fall on specific persons, everybody in a workplace or on premises open to the public has a personal responsibility both for their own behaviour and also not to frustrate steps taken to ensure that the risk of transmission of coronavirus across Wales is reduced.